PBLD02231/rex-template/README.md

 [LICENSE]: https://github.com/Andre601/mkdocs-template/blob/master/LICENSE

 [gh-pages]: https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

-# MkDocs Material Template
-This is a template repository for anyone that wants to use the MkDocs Material Theme.

 ## Getting Started
 To get started, first clone this template by clicking on the Green button labeled [`Use this template`][use].